Mortgage Payment Calculator

 MP=100 000*0,006490

 ...and there you go: your monthly payment is 649,03.
-If you want to know what the total sum of all your payments will amount to, just multiply your monthly payment (MP) by the number of months you will pay your loan (n).
-In our example it would be:
+To find the total sum of all your payments, just multiply your monthly payment (MP) by the number of months you will pay your loan (n).
+In our example, that is:

 649,03*240=155767,2

-When you know what your total payments will be, you can also calculate how much you will pay the bank for loaning you money.
+Once you know your total payments, you can also calculate how much you will pay the bank for lending you the money.
 Just subtract your principal from your total payments.
-In our case the costs of our loan would amount to 55 767,2 EUR.
+In our case, the cost of the loan amounts to 55 767,2 EUR.